 Any federal conviction will carry severe penalties, including an extended jail sentence and fines.
 If you or someone you know has been convicted, it is important to know you have the right to appeal.
 Brownstone’s Federal Criminal Appeal Lawyers have extensive experience handling even the most complex federal appeals cases.
 Connect with our Federal Criminal Appeal Attorneys at 1-888-233-8895.

-Our federal criminal appeals lawyers handle a variety of federal appeals in criminal matters including:
+Our federal criminal appeals attorneys handle a variety of federal appeals in criminal matters including:

 Brownstone Law represents clients on complex issues and federal criminal appeals.
 We file federal appeals in drug cases, drug trafficking, drug transportation, RICO, conspiracy, federal white collar crime, and many other types of federal criminal appeals.
 We also file habeas petitions, 2255 motions, 2254 motions, 2241 motions, writs, and motions to reduce sentence filed in federal criminal appeals.
 We also handle federal sentencing lawyers when a defendant pleads guilty or goes to trial and is convicted.